 Whether you are taking cannabis for recreational or medical purposes you are likely to come across the types of cannabis.
 Sativa, Indica, Hybrid are all terms you will need to get used to.
 They are effectively the two different types of cannabis plants, and then all of the different strains and hybrids that have branched off from these over the years.
 What is the Sativa and Indica difference?
-What should you be looking for when you visit a Los Angeles Dispensary?
+What should you be looking for when you visit a Torrance Dispensary?

 We explore more in this article.
 There are different medicinal impacts and effects that the different strains can have on you.
 This can determine whether you prioritize THC vs CBD in your marijuana or look for strains that keep you alert or make you subdued and kill the pain.